A diverse offering twixt the interesting, the unusual, and the amusing.

 We went with friends to the Scallop festival in Whitianga; a charming

 Had a great time...5000 people, lots of wine...

 The difference between an optimist and a pessimist, is that the optimist enjoys himself whilst waiting for the inevitable!
 I AM that optimist!

 This is a daily, optimistic, 'photos and comments' blog.
 I make no judgements (only occasionally), just notes.
 If you wish to comment in any way at all, please feel free.
 Everything and everyone is very welcome.

 I was born just south of London, but for the past 43 years I've lived in S W France.
 I am a painter by profession, and writer by desire.
 Lady Magnon and I live in an ancient cottage, in a tiny village, in perfectly tranquil countryside.
-We have a large vegetable garden called 'Haddock's' (this may crop up from time to time), a Border Collie cross called Bok, a cat called Freddie, three hens, plenty of fruit trees, and a view that takes the breath away.
+We have a large vegetable garden called 'Haddock's' (this may crop up from time to time), a Border Collie cross called Bok, a cat called Freddie, plenty of fruit trees, and a view that takes the breath away.
 I try to treat our planet with respect, and encourage others to do likewise (without preaching).

 Contentment is a glass of red, a plate of charcuterie, and a slice of good country bread.
 Perfect!

 This is an 'Award Free Zone' (of course)